Retain Your Best Talent

 Notify employees of their upcoming training, provide sign-up options as needed, and schedule in-person training dates well ahead of time.
 Be sure to set reminders for training and check in with employees on their progress.

 Your courses and training programs should be continually evolving as your industry, company, and goals change.
 Consult with leadership to determine how often you should review your L&D programs, whether it be once a year or once a quarter.

 As you review, consider the following:

-- Are the materials improving employee performance or behaviour as desired?
+Are the materials improving employee performance or behavior as desired?